Moly-malibu/lambdata-inclass-first/README.md

 # Installation

-Instructions: This package develops in a simple way how to calculate dividends for shareholders, more exactly the present value of the shares.
+About: This package develops in a simple way how to calculate dividends for shareholders, more exactly the present value of the shares.

 Todo:
 Gordon Growth Model is P= D1/r-g.